KJ Cerankowski

-KJ Cerankowski (previously published as Karli June Cerankowski) is an American professor and author whose work focuses on gender and human sexuality with a focus on asexuality studies.
-They are an assistant professor of Comparative American Studies and Gender, Sexuality, and Feminist Studies at Oberlin College.
-With Megan Milks, they co-edited Asexualities: Feminist and Queer Perspectives (Routledge, 2014).
+KJ Cerankowski is an American professor and author whose work focuses on gender and human sexuality with a focus on asexuality studies.
+He is an associate professor of Comparative American Studies and Gender, Sexuality, and Feminist Studies at Oberlin College.
+With Megan Milks, he co-edited Asexualities: Feminist and Queer Perspectives (Routledge, 2024[2014]).

 Education and career

-Cerankowski received a Ph.D. in Modern Thought and Literature at Stanford University in 2014; they completed a dissertation entitled Illegible: asexualities in media, literature, and performance analyzing the cultural significance of asexuality as "a queer way of thinking about sexual subjectivity, desire, and intimacy."
+Cerankowski received a Ph.D. in Modern Thought and Literature at Stanford University in 2014; he completed a dissertation entitled Illegible: asexualities in media, literature, and performance analyzing the cultural significance of asexuality as "a queer way of thinking about sexual subjectivity, desire, and intimacy."

-Cerankowski is an assistant professor of Comparative American Studies and Gender, Sexuality, and Feminist Studies at Oberlin College.
-Before joining the Oberlin faculty, they were a lecturer in the department of Feminist, Gender, and Sexuality Studies at Stanford University and a fellow at the Clayman Institute for Gender Research.
+Cerankowski is an associate professor of Comparative American Studies and Gender, Sexuality, and Feminist Studies at Oberlin College, where he also directs the Gender, Sexuality, and Feminist Studies Program.
+Before joining the Oberlin faculty, he was a lecturer in the department of Feminist, Gender, and Sexuality Studies at Stanford University and a fellow at the Clayman Institute for Gender Research.